 Maintaining the electronic locking system is much simpler than maintaining the hardkey system.
 On checkout, when the guest's folio is cleared in the PMS, the plastic key is rendered invalid (Figure 7-6).
-When the next guest registers for that room, a new electronic combination is set and a new electronic key issued.
-Encoding the electronic combination on a magnetic strip on a credit card-type key is also possible.
+When the next guest registers for that room, a new electronic combination will be set and an electronic key will be issued.
+Encoding the electronic combination on a magnetic strip on a credit-card-type key is also possible.